 TOUCH AND INTIMICITY

 When practising Contact Improvisation and Aguahara we work with physical touch.
 In Contact Improvisation you will study techniques such partnering and communication through touch.
-In Aguahuara we study how to give treatments holding another person in the water.
+In Aguahara we study how to give treatments holding another person in the water.
 In our culture physical closeness and touch is mainly experienced in intimate relationships such as lovers or between parent and child.
-Our preferences of touch is often limited and colored by our earlier experiences.
+Our preferences of touch is often limited and shaped by our earlier experiences.
 Therefor practising touch can be a vulnerable space.
 Unclear and abusive intentions is harmful and when we work with touch it's extremely important to respect our own and other people's boundaries.
 In Moving Heart courses we intend to create a safe space to widen our understanding of touch.
 We are aware that for instance it is natural to sometimes feel sexual and sensual energy, that's human and totally okay as long as we don't confuse ourselves with these feelings and translate it to intentions that are not part of the practise.

 LEARN MORE Click on the selected topic